dprovasi/testsystems/PTMS_gprotein.md

 ![image from Wedegaertner](https://els-jbs-prod-cdn.jbs.elsevierhealth.com/cms/attachment/0361282f-631d-49f5-b8fc-8e565a6fdde6/gr1.jpg)

-#### Gi palmitoylation is reversible, and myristoylation is a precondition for Gi palmitoylation
+#### Gαi palmitoylation is reversible, and myristoylation is a precondition for Gi palmitoylation

 ''The *reversible nature of palmitoylation* is intriguing in this regard,  as it lends itself to a regulation integrated with the activation state of the G protein.'' ([Chen and Manning, 2001](https://www.nature.com/articles/1204185))